 Jim rowed for St. Ignatius High School, Vanderbilt University, and is a current member of the WRRA Masters' Program.
 Additionally, he has helped coach St. Ignatius and the WRRA Summer Rowing League.

-Communications & Marketing Chair
+Secretary and Communications & Marketing Chair

 Patricia Leebove holds an MBA in Supply Chain and Operations Management and an MA in English.
 She serves on the Visiting Committee for College of Liberal Arts and the College of Business at Cleveland State University.
 She is on the Board of Cleveland Public Theatre (CPT) is the Director of IT Enterprise Business Systems at MTD Products, Inc. As a strategic business leader, she has led business process reengineering and organizational change having planned and delivered complex, large-scale process and systems initiatives while leading high-performing teams in APAC, SA/LA, EMEA, and North America.
 Patricia has previously worked at Eaton Corporation as a Corporate Business Relationship Manager, as well as at Invacare, American Greetings, and Penton Publishing.
 With experience in Marketing, Ecommerce, and IT she's provided leadership in areas such as Human Resources, Supply Chain Management, Finance, ERP, and Operations Management.

 Patricia serves as the Director of the Outreach Committee for the Western Reserve Rowing Association (WRRA), a member organization at the Cleveland Rowing Foundation, and currently rows in its SRL program.

 Insurance & Risk Management Chair